mateuszkawa/inzsieci/services/CSharp/README.md

 http://csharpscraper.azurewebsites.net/api/products/ + name of the product, with spaces changed to %20.

-Currently only MediaMarkt searches are working, others are WIP.
+Currently MediaMarkt, Neonet, Saturn and Euro are working.

 # Start/stop service